bhumukul-raj/ollama-ai-assistant-project/docs/developer-guide/project-structure.md

 - `lib/`: Temporary TypeScript output directory
 - `*.egg-info/`: Python package metadata

 These directories should not be manually edited as they are generated during the build process.

+## Components

+The `src/components` directory contains React components used in the extension:

+- `AIAssistantPanel.tsx`: Main panel component that hosts the chat interface
+- `MessageList.tsx`: Displays chat messages and handles message interactions
+- `InputArea.tsx`: Text input area for user messages
+- `ModelSelector.tsx`: Component for selecting and managing Ollama models
+- `ConversationList.tsx`: Manages saved conversations